 - Alert you to similar patents and ideas you made have.

 The patent application process is extensive and complicated.
-Patent applications can be rejected if a patent examiner determines a patent is too similar to a prior invention.
+Patent applications can be rejected if a patent examiner determines a patent is too similar to a prior invention or intellectual property..
 This is why patent searches are so important to conduct up front, even before you take steps to submit your patent application to the Patent Office.

 Patent citations can be helpful tools as you conduct your patent searches during the applications process.